 You must provide a copy of this petition and any documents that you file with the petition to the District Attorney's Office that prosecuted the case on or before the day that this petition is filed in the court.
-You can do this by bringing a copy to the District Attorney's Office by first class mail.
+You can do this by bringing a copy to the District Attorney's Office or by mailing a copy to the District Attorney's Office by first class mail.